 These cats are naturally active indoors and enjoy using their scratching posts and climbing toys—place scratching posts in your cat’s favorite spots around the house.
 You can also create a scratcher out of a cardboard box.

 Health and Care

-Many people believe cats take care of themselves and don’t need any maintenance, but this is not true.
-Cats are more independent than most other pets, but they still require a high level of care from their owners.
+Many believe cats take care of themselves and don’t need any maintenance, but this is not true.
+Cats are more independent than most other pets but still require a high level of care from their owners.
 That’s certainly true with the Maine Coon cat; food, water, companionship, and enrichment are some things potential owners should know to adopt!

 Oral hygiene is important considering this breed is prone to gingivitis.
 Brushing an adult cat’s teeth is easier when you start this habit as a kitten.
 You will need a cat toothbrush and special cat-safe toothpaste to clean your pet’s teeth every day or twice per week.

 Maine Coons are not very picky eaters, but they enjoy quality food.
 It is important to constantly feed your Maine Coon with a taurine supplement for cats since this helps protects them from sunburn and keeps their color.